kubecost/docs/troubleshoot-install.md

 Forwarding from 0.0.0.0:9090 -> 9090
 ```

-Navigating to kubecost while port-forwarding should result in "Handling connection" output in the terminal:
+Navigating to Kubecost while port-forwarding should result in "Handling connection" output in the terminal:

 ```
 kubectl port-forward --address 0.0.0.0 --namespace kubecost deployment/kubecost-cost-analyzer 9090